 Free information, books, wristbands and more for patients and caregivers.

+*The CDC database suppressed these numbers to protect the privacy of patients.
 Each branch of the military has at least one base in Washington, D.C., and military bases are notorious for their high levels of asbestos.
 D.C. is home to three Army bases, one Air Force base, three Coast Guard bases, a Marine base and two naval bases.
 Military buildings like D.C.’s Fort McNair and Bolling Air Force Base were required to be insulated with asbestos when they were built, and those who served and lived in the bases may have inhaled the fibers.

 Although the District of Columbia is not regarded as an asbestos haven, several lawsuits involving companies who did business in the District were defendants of asbestos lawsuits.